Flore-Mueth/ADA_P3-jekyll/index.md

 #### Box Office

-Recall: For this part of the story the dataset is reduced to films where box office revenue is available, meaning we are working with 1'370 movies.
+Recall: For this part of the story the dataset is reduced to films where box office revenue is available, meaning we are working with 4'726 movies.
 {: .text-justify}

 <div style="text-align: center; font-size: 80%; line-height: 1.2;">
     {% include diversity_box_office.html %}
 </div>

-The mean diversity score for movies with high box revenue is 0.57 and for lower box office revenue 0.60.
-Here again diversity appears higher for films with lower box office revenue.
+The mean diversity score for movies with high box revenue is 3.21 and for lower box office revenue 2.75.
+Here again diversity appears higher for films with higher box office revenue.
 Is this difference significant?
 Let’s investigate:
 {: .text-justify}

 <div style="text-align: center; font-size: 80%; line-height: 1.2;">